 RESPONSE TO PARAGRAPH 45: Hi-Crush's declaratory judgment claims under Paragraph 46(i) and (v) were dismissed with prejudice.
 See AP ECF No. 37.
-To the extent the allegations in Paragraph 45 call for legal conclusions, EOG need not respond.
-To the extent the allegations in Paragraph 45 purport to describe EOG's Termination Notice, EOG states that it speaks for itself, should be read as a whole, and provides only as stated therein.
+EOG admits that at the time of the Termination Notice EOG contended that Hi-Crush was insolvent or unable to pay its debts as they fell due, and that the 10-Q provided support "at a minimum" for EOG's right to terminate.
+EOG further states that the Termination Notice speaks for itself, should be read as a whole, and provides only as stated therein.
+EOG denies all allegations not specifically admitted in this Paragraph.